MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 **Functionality:**

-* **Continuum of Care Mapping:** Defined and structured the various levels of care, including:
+* **Continuum of Care Mapping:** The structure and levels of care presented in this module were directly based on the **ASAM (American Society of Addiction Medicine) Continuum of Care for Adult Addiction Treatment**.
+This widely recognized framework defines a comprehensive range of services, from outpatient therapy to medically managed inpatient care, ensuring a standardized and evidence-based approach to treatment.
+The specific levels defined and described in the module included:

     1.  **Outpatient Therapy**: Short-term, non-residential treatment for individuals.
     2.  **Partial Hospitalization Programs (PHP)**: Intensive, structured treatment during the day with flexible night accommodations.
     3.  **Residential Treatment**: Full-time, inpatient care for individuals needing intensive support.
     4.  **Detoxification**: Supervised care for individuals withdrawing from substances.
     5.  **Aftercare and Support**: Ongoing recovery support after primary treatment.

 Clear and accessible descriptions for each level were developed in close collaboration with clinicians and subject-matter experts to ensure accuracy and user comprehension.

 * **Dynamic Presentation:**
     * Developed a reusable React-based UI component to dynamically display relevant treatment options on center profile pages.